neopaf/tarantool-dissector/README.md

 - Setup Wireshark.
 See chapter [Building and Installing Wireshark][building-and-installing-wireshark] in documentation.
-- Put a Lua file with dissector and `MessagePack.lua` to a directory with plugins for Wireshark, directory depends on operating system, please refer to chapter [Plugin folders][plugin-folders].
+- Put a Lua file with dissector, `MessagePack.lua` and `json.lua` to a directory with plugins for Wireshark, directory depends on operating system, please refer to chapter [Plugin folders][plugin-folders].
   Note that Wireshark requires root privileges, make sure you are using plugin